Flare576/dotfiles/scripts/NIX/finalizeWSL.md

 # Finalize WSL

-During setup a new folder should have been created at C:\flarescript_temp, and three files should have been downloaded:
+During setup a new folder should have been created at C:\\flarescript_temp, and three files should have been downloaded:

-- Inconsolata.otf
+   - Windows.
+Select all font files in the folder, right-click any of them, then pick *"Install"* from the menu.
-- Inconsolata_bold.ttf
+- JetBrainsMono-Regular.ttf
 - wsltty-3.1.4.2-install-x86_64.exe (version may differ)

-FROM WINDOWS, navigate to this folder and install the two fonts, then install WSLTTY.
-This program is a terminal for WSL based on Mintty.
+The font is awesome, and wsltty is a terminal for WSL based on Mintty.
+**FROM WINDOWS**:

+1. Navigate to C:\\flaresscript_temp
+2. Double-click JetBrainsMono-Regular.ttf to install it.
+2. Install WSLTTY.

 Once installed, you should see a new "Ubuntu Terminal %" entry in your start menu: Open it.